 Working toward a PhD requires a major commitment of time, energy and finances.
 You should not apply to a PhD program until you are ready to make this commitment.

-What is the difference between a master of social work and a PhD degree?
+What is the difference between an MSW, DSW, and a PhD?

-The master of social work is considered the professional degree for social workers interested in a practice career.
+The MSW is considered the professional degree for social workers interested in a practice career.
+DSW degrees are practice doctorates, geared toward providing social work practitioners with advanced training in social work practice and leadership.
 The PhD in social work is the research and teaching degree.
-PhD graduates generally strive for teaching and research positions at universities or at research institutions.
+PhD graduates generally strive for teaching and research positions at universities or at research institutions

 How long does it take to get a PhD in social work?